Install Kamailio SIP Server on Ubuntu 24.04

 Once MariaDB is installed, run the command below to add Kamailio’s repository to Ubuntu.

-Kamailio packages are not available in the default repositories of Ubuntu, so you need to add its repository to install them.
+Kamailio packages aren’t available in Ubuntu’s default repositories, so you need to add its own repository first.

 But first, add the repository GPG key.